appbaseio/abc/README.md

 <a name="intro"></a>
 ## 1. Intro

-ABC is a command-line client for appbase.io with nifty features.
-The paid version of this allows import data into Appbase as well.

-It consists of two parts.
+ABC consists of two parts.

 1. Appbase module
-2. Import module (paid version)
+2. Import module (closed source)

 To get the list of all commands supported by ABC, use -